rehabstudio/rehabstudio-gae-scaffold/README.md

 This template uses [Docker][docker] to provide a standard development environment for all developers on a project, this is the preferred method of installation/development.

+## Security
+***

+The scaffold provides the following basic security guarantees by default through a set of base classes found in `app/base/handlers.py`.
+These handlers:

+1. Set assorted security headers (Strict-Transport-Security, X-Frame-Options, X-XSS-Protection, X-Content-Type-Options, Content-Security-Policy) with strong default values to help avoid attacks like Cross-Site Scripting (XSS) and Cross-Site Script Inclusion.
+See  `_SetCommonResponseHeaders()` and `SetAjaxResponseHeaders()`.
+1. Prevent the XSS-prone construction of HTML via string concatenation by forcing the use of a template system (Jinja2 supported).
+The template systems have non-contextual autoescaping enabled by default.
+   See the `render()`, `render_json()` methods in `BaseHandler` and `BaseAjaxHandler`.
+For contextual autoescaping, you should use Closure Templates in strict mode (<https://developers.google.com/closure/templates/docs/security>).
+1. Test for the presence of headers that guarantee requests to Cron or Task endpoints are made by the AppEngine serving environment or an application administrator.
+See the `dispatch()` method in `BaseCronHandler` and `BaseTaskHandler`.
+1. Verify XSRF tokens by default on authenticated requests using any verb other that GET, HEAD, or OPTIONS.
+See the `_RequestContainsValidXsrfToken()` method for more information.

+In addition to the protections above, the scaffold monkey patches assorted APIs that use insecure or dangerous defaults (see `app/base/api_fixer.py`).

+Obviously no framework is perfect, and the flexibility of Python offers many ways for a motivated developer to circumvent the protections offered.
+Under the assumption that developers are not malicious, using the scaffold should centralize many security mechanisms, provide safe defaults, and structure the code in a way that facilitates security review.

+Sample implementations can be found in `app/handlers.py`.
+These demonstrate basic functionality, and should be removed / replaced by code specific to your application.

+## Differences from gae-secure-scaffold-python
+***

+We've made some changes from the scaffold that Google provide.
+The major changes are listed below, expect this list to grow over time as the scaffold matures.

+- Removed frontend-related code (to be re-added very soon).
+- Added full docker setup to allow running in a consistent environment.
+- Switched to a `make` based task runner for the overall application.
+  - Original grunt and bash based build tools have been removed
+  - A frontend build tool (grunt or gulp) will be used to manage frontend code but will be managed via the same makefile interface.
+- Removed `src/` and `out/` directory.
+  - Moved application code to `app/` directory.
+  - Removed copy/build step for python code (javascript will still get built as required).
+- Change how third-party code is used in the app.
+  - Third-party (python) directory is now added to `sys.path` at runtime instead of copying to the application root.
+- Enabled warmup requests in app.yaml.
+- Removed support for Django templates, since we only use Jinja2.
+- Tests run using nose and coverage with better test discovery.
+- All tests and test related utils moved to a seperate folder.
+- Routes can get messy, so now live in their own `routes.py` module for easier maintenance.
+- PEP8 everywhere (sort of).

 ## Installing Docker